 Controls how a new cluster is formed.
-This property must have the same value in all nodes in a cluster.
+This property must have the same value in all brokers in a cluster.

-true, an empty seed_servers list will denote that this node should form a cluster.
-At most, one node in the cluster should be configured with an empty seed_servers list.
-If no such configured node exists, or if configured to be
+true, an empty seed_servers list denotes that this broker should form a cluster.
+At most, one broker in the cluster should be configured with an empty seed_servers list.
+If no such configured broker exists, or if configured to be

-false, all nodes denoted by the seed_servers list must be identical among those nodes' configurations, and those nodes will form the initial cluster.
+false, then all brokers denoted by the seed_servers list must be identical in their configurations, and those brokers form the initial cluster.